samuelgoh1525/falcon-blockchain/README.md

 ### FALCON signature

-The first time a transaction is carried out, there will be prompts for several parameter:
+The first time a transaction is carried out, there will be prompts for several parameters:
 ```
 >>> Enter degree of n: [This is the ring degree of FALCON, e.g. 512]
 >>> Retrieve polys from data/polys.txt? (y/n): ['n' if first time generating private key or if saved polys are in a different file location]